-Long-haired cat fanciers are lovers of any cat breed that comes adorned with long hairs.
+Long-haired cat fanciers are lovers of any cat breed that comes adorned with a beautiful fur coat.
 These set of cat lovers admit to preferring long-haired cats for their luxurious and unique look.

-If you’re a long-haired cat lover looking to get a cat with gorgeous long hairs, this article is tailor-made for you.
+If you’re a long-haired cat lover looking to get a cat with a beautiful fur coat, this article is tailor-made for you.

 The Birman is a dazzling long-haired cat.
 These cats are just perfect for you if what you wish for is a long-haired cat that is quiet, friendly, affectionate and playful.
 Birman cats are tolerant around children and get on well with other pets.
 One other great feature with these cats is that their long hairs don’t mat.
 So you can brush it once a week and still have their coat looking elegant for the rest of the week.

 Ragdolls are a large breed of cats with long hairs that require low maintenance.
 These cats have a brilliant fur that’s long, smooth and soft.
 Ragdolls are docile, sweet, friendly and affectionate to humans and other pets, which is why they’re a great choice for long-haired cat lovers who wish to get a good natured long-haired cat.

 The Maine Coon is sometimes regarded as the Crème de la Crème of long-haired cats in certain circles.
 These breed of cats are known for their large size and long hairs.
 An adult male Maine Coon has a size that ranges between 15 – 25 pounds.
 Despite their huge size, they are good natured, very tolerant of children and other pets.
 Weekly combing of a Maine Coon’s long hairs will do just fine as its hair rarely mats.

 This majestic cat breed also has the longest hair of all the cat breeds.
 The Maine Coon has a beautiful coat that is long, lush and super fluffy!